devvertparasher/PROJECT-SILICON/P001-Counter-Library/counter_up/readme.md

 `0 → 1 → 2 → 3 → ... → 14 → 15 → 0 → ...`

-Since the counter is 4 bits wide, incrementing `15` produces a wrap-around to `0`.
+Since the default counter width is 4 bits, incrementing `15` produces a wrap-around to `0`.

 ## Interface